Billing for Public Area

 Guests are welcome to visit their hosts as long as all roommates agree upon the length of the visit and the guest does not stay for more than three nights in any fourteen-day period.
 Visitation periods may be held in all College residential facilities during those hours established by each floor or section.
 During those periods, guests of either sex may visit individual rooms and lounges.
 All students are expected to observe the hours applicable to each floor or section and to individually support the visitation policy.
 In addition, all buildings have the option of adopting an escort system whereby a resident must escort visitors who are in the building.

-Entering residential students are assigned a room in a residence hall and are sent a housing contract prior to enrollment.
-Returning students can select their rooms and accept the terms of the housing contract online, or they may sign their housing contracts or house leases during the room selection process (Room Draw) held each year.
-Upon signing or accepting the terms of the contract online, an Allegheny housing contract or house lease, a student will be guaranteed housing in one of Allegheny College’s residential facilities.
-This guarantee is not for a specific room or with a specific roommate, although every effort will be made to accommodate each student’s individual preference.
-THE HOUSING CONTRACT IS BINDING FOR THE ENTIRE ACADEMIC YEAR.
+Entering residential students are assigned a room in a residence hall and are sent a housing agreement prior to enrollment.
+Returning students will accept the terms of the housing agreement online before housing selection begins.
+THE HOUSING AGREEMENT IS BINDING FOR THE ENTIRE ACADEMIC YEAR.
 Students who can show cause can obtain permission from the Office of Residence Life PRIOR TO THE END OF ROOM DRAW for a partial-year contract.
-With the exception of withdrawal from the College, official Leave of Absence, a College-approved off-campus study program, or other action sanctioned by the Office of Residence Life, signed housing contracts will not be canceled without forfeiture of housing charges.
+With the exception of withdrawal from the College, official Leave of Absence, a College-approved off-campus study program, or other action sanctioned by the Office of Residence Life, signed housing agreement will not be canceled without forfeiture of housing charges.
 Students who withdraw or take a leave of absence during a semester are entitled to a refund of the room charge as stated in the College’s General Refund Policy.
-For further details, please see the section of the College Catalogue entitled Residence Hall Contract and Refund Policy.
+For further details, please see the section of the College Catalogue entitled Residence Hall Agreement and Refund Policy.

 Each resident will be issued the appropriate keys to gain entry to his/her assigned room.
 Please report the loss of any College keys to the Office of Residence Life and/or the Security Office as soon as possible.
 If keys are lost, stolen, or not returned for any other reason, students will be charged $125 per key to cover the cost of lock changes.
 Failure to return College keys within 24 hours of moving out will also result in an improper checkout charge of $25.
 Additionally, College keys should not be reproduced; such action is subject to judicial action, including a $500 fine.